zramos2/OverTheWire/Bandit/lvl1-2.md

 The password is located in a file called `-`

 `vim ./-`

-The file contains the password:
+The password for level 2:
 `CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9`